grouposiris/osiris_website/index.md

           2023
           **Beginnings**
         text: >-
-          The journey starts driven by the desire to enhance the field of microelectronics in Brazil through RISC-V solutions, aspiring to learn IC design and grow along the way.
+          The journey starts driven by the desire to enhance the field of microelectronics in Brazil through RISC-V solutions, aspiring to learn IC design along the way.
       - image: assets/img/portfolio/thumbnails/2.jpg
         title: >+
           February 2023: